kof/nodetime/README.md

 Nodetime automatically detects if an application is running under constant load, e.g. production, or it is being tested or debugged.
 Under load Nodetime will capture and send only the slowest requests and related information.
 In debug mode it will send all requests to the profiler server.

 It is also possible to disable sending profiling data to the server and dump everything to the console by passing `stdout` flag at initialization `require('nodetime').profile({stdout: true})`

+All options:

+`headless` if true, no data is sent to the server `stdout` if true, dumps samples using console.log.
+Also sets `headless` to true.
+Explicitely set `headless` to false if you want both.
+`debug` used for debugging nodetime itself, so hopefully you won't need it.

+ You can always get the samples just by subscribing

+    nodetime.on('sample', function(sample) {
+      // do something with the sample
+    });

+If your application is under some load, only slowest samples are emitted every minute.
+Otherwise they are emitted after the requests.

 ## Run-time Overhead